Volumetrics-io/mrjs/README.md

 ## Extendable

-Built on top of THREE.js & WebComponents, with a built in ECS, MR.js provides a familiar interface to create custom Elements that can be reused through out your app.
+Built on top of THREE.js & WebComponents, and a built in ECS, MR.js provides a familiar interface to create custom Elements that can be reused through out your app.

 ### ECS